Finding a Top Financial Advisor Firm in Birmingham, Alabama

 Kassouf Wealth Advisors, LLC Background

 The firm is primarily owned by its principals Gerard J. Kassouf and David P. Kassouf.
 Both are certified financial planner (CFPs) and certified public accountants (CPAs).

 Kassouf Wealth Advisers makes investment decisions primarily driven by modern portfolio theory.
 This school of thought suggests diversification across asset classes is crucial in mitigating risk as one may serve as a buffer when another experiences a downturn.

 The firm will aim to devise one based on your individual risk tolerance and long-term investing goals.
 In general, Kassouf recommends passively managed index and mutual funds and typically steers clear from utilizing individual stocks and bonds in its asset allocation framework.
 Of course, it may divert from these strategies if deemed appropriate based on your circumstances.

 Money Management Services

-Money Management services has one office in Birmingham and four employees who serve in an advisor role.
-In total, the firm has just seven employees.
+Money Management services has one office in Birmingham and three employees who serve in an investment advisory role.
+In total, the firm has just eight employees.
 Services at Money Management include financial planning, tax preparation and wealth and investment management.

 Money Management Services Background